 A vulnerability scan is an automated, high-level test that looks for and reports potential vulnerabilities.
 A penetration test is a detailed hands-on examination by a real person that tries to detect and exploit weaknesses in your system.

 Also known as vulnerability assessments, vulnerability scans assess computers, systems, and networks for security weaknesses, also known as vulnerabilities.
 These scans are typically automated and give a beginning look at what could possibly be exploited.

 High-quality vulnerability scans can search for over 50,000 vulnerabilities and are required as per PCI DSS, FFIEC, and GLBA mandates.

-Vulnerability scans can be instigated manually or on an automated basis, and will complete in as little as several minutes, to as long as several hours.
+Vulnerability scans can be instigated manually or run on a scheduled basis, and will complete in as little as several minutes to as long as several hours.

-To ensure the most important vulnerabilities are being scanned for, vulnerability scans should only be conducted by a PCI Approved Scanning Vendor, or ASV.
+To ensure the most important vulnerabilities are being scanned for, vulnerability scans should only be conducted by a PCI Approved Scanning Vendor (ASV).

-After scan completion, a report will generate.
-Typically, vulnerability scans generate an extensive list of vulnerabilities found and references for further research on the vulnerability.
+After a vulnerability scan completes, a detailed report is created.
+Typically, these scans generate an extensive list of vulnerabilities found and references for further research on the vulnerability.
 Some even offer directions on how to fix the problem.

 Benefits of a vulnerability scan

 Very affordable (~$100 per IP, per year, depending on the scan vendor)

 Automatic (can be automated to run weekly, monthly, quarterly, etc.)